Edge of the City: Plot

 Young, insecure drifter Axel Nordmann arrives at the waterfront on the west side of Manhattan, seeking employment as a longshoreman, and giving his name as "Axel North."
-He goes to work in a gang of stevedores headed by Charlie Malick, a vicious bully, and is befriended by Tommy Tyler, who also supervises a stevedore gang and has an engaging, charming sense of humor.
-Malick resents blacks and is antagonized when Axel goes to work for Tommy.
+He goes to work in a gang of stevedores headed by Charlie Malick, a vicious bully, and is befriended by his Black coworker Tommy Tyler, who also supervises a stevedore gang and has an engaging, charming sense of humor.
+Malick resents Black people and is antagonized when Axel goes to work for Tommy.

 Axel moves into Tommy's neighborhood, becomes friends with Tommy's wife Lucy and develops a romantic relationship with her friend Ellen Wilson.
-Tommy serves as a mentor to Axel, urging him to stand up to Malick, and that if he does he will be "ten feet tall".
-It is apparent from the start that Axel is hiding something, and it emerges that he is a deserter from the United States Army.
-Malick is aware of this, and is extorting money from him.
+Tommy serves as a mentor to Axel, urging him to stand up to Malick, and says that if he does, he will be "ten feet tall".
+It is apparent from the start that Axel is hiding something.
+It emerges that he is a deserter from the United States Army; Malick is aware of this, and is extorting money from him.

 Malick frequently tries to provoke Tommy and Axel into fights, with Tommy coming to Axel's aid.
 Malick finally provokes Tommy into a fight, with both men using their baling hooks.
 At one point, Tommy disarms Malick and implores him to stop, but Malick seizes the hook and kills him.
 The police investigation is stymied by lack of cooperation from the longshoremen, including Axel.

-But after meeting with the distraught Lucy, who accuses him of never being Tommy's friend as he knows who killed Tommy but has not told the police, Axel finally decides to cooperate.
+But after meeting with the distraught Lucy, who accuses him of never being Tommy's friend, as he knows who killed Tommy but has not told the police, Axel finally decides to cooperate.
 He goes to Malick to tell him that.
-They get into a fight, and in the end, though beaten, Axel strangles Malick unconscious and drags him away to face justice.
+They get into a fight.
+In the end, though beaten, Axel strangles Malick unconscious and drags him away to face justice.

+Cast

+Credits from the AFI Catalog of Feature Films: